itprojects/InboxPager/README.md

 4. Pick the recipient keys by pressing on the text button.

-5. Click "START", that produces the pgp/mime.
+5. Click "GPG", that produces the pgp/mime.

 6. Click "READY", that returns you to the sending activity.

 7. Press "SEND".

-## Decrypt or Verify Message
+### Decrypt or Verify Message

 Decrypt a pgp/mime message and/or only verifying the signature validity.
 Can save attachemnts.

 1. Click the padlock icon, this starts the pgp implementation.

-2. Click "START", that produces the pgp/mime.
+2. Click "GPG", that produces the pgp/mime.

 3. Click "READY", that returns you to the message activity.